gregobad/craigslist-replication-code-and-data/README.md

 `02__do_master_newspaper_level.do` |

+# Sources for Public Data Sets

+1. Editor & Publisher yearbooks (E&P, 2010).
+We digitized the print yearbook editions for the years 1995-2010 using OCR software.
+Copies of the yearbooks can be located at https://www.worldcat.org/title/2210361.
+The dataset including the variables used in the analysis is provided in this package.

+2. Standard Rate and Data Service: Newspaper Advertising Source (SRDS, 2006).
+We digitized the print editions of the yearbooks for the years 1995-2006 using a data transcription service.
+Copies of the yearbooks can be located at https://search.worldcat.org/title/56675270.
+The dataset including the varaiables used in the analysis is provided in this package.

+3. Number of Internet Service Providers by zipcode (FCC, 2008).
+Publicly available at https://www.fcc.gov/form-477-data-zip-codes-number-high-speed-service-providers, and included in this package.

+4. Database on Ideology, Money in Politics, and Election (BONICA, 2016).
+Publicly available at XXXXXXXXXXXXXXXXXXXXXXXXXXXXX , and included in this package.

+5. Turnout in House, Senate and Presidential elections from XXXXXXXXXXXXXXXXX .
+XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

+6. County-level socio-economic characteristcis from the 2000 US Census (US Census Bureau, 2000).
+Publicly available at https://data.census.gov/, and included in this package.

+7. County-level unemployment rates from the Bureau of Labor Statistics (BLS, 2000).
+Publicly available at https://www.bls.gov/lau/laucnty00.txt, and included in this package.

+9. Population estimates by county and year from the National Center for Health Statistics (NCHS, 2010).
+Publicly available at https://www.cdc.gov/nchs/nvss/ bridged_race.htm.

 # Sources for Proprietary Data Sets

 There are four proprietary or access-restricted data sets used in the paper.
 These are:

-1. NewsBank full-text archive.
+1. NewsBank full-text archive (NEWSBANK, 2010).
 These data are required to run the scripts in `data_construction/newsbank_server`, which generate counts of mentions of politician names and other keywords in newspaper text.
 We licensed the NewsBank data through the Stanford University Libraries.
 Contact `jmcdowell@newsbank.com` for licensing inquiries.

-1. GfK-MRI Survey of the American Consumer.
+1. GfK-MRI Survey of the American Consumer (GFK-MRI, 2010).
 These data are used in the analysis of self-reported newspaper reading (reported in Table 6(a)).
 Contact `Adriane.Heimann@mrisimmons.com` for licensing inquiries.

-1. National Annenberg Election Survey (NAES) restricted data.
+1. National Annenberg Election Survey (NAES, 2008) restricted data.
 These data are used in the analysis of self-reported newspaper reading (reported in Table 6(b)).
 [Visit the NAES home page to request access.](https://www.annenbergpublicpolicycenter.org/political-communication/naes/)

-1. Comscore WRDS web traffic panel.
+1. Comscore WRDS web traffic panel (COMSCORE, 2010).
 These data are used in the analysis of visits to the Craigslist.org domain (Figure 4).
 Visit https://wrds-www.wharton.upenn.edu/pages/about/data-vendors/comscore/ for licensing inquiries.

-# Data Sources
+# Data References

 BONICA, A. (2016): “Database on Ideology, Money in Politics, and Elections,” Stanford, CA: Stanford University Libraries. https://data.stanford.edu/dime.

+Bureau of Labor Statistics (2000): “Labor Force Data by County, 2000 Annual Averages,” https://www.bls.gov/lau/laucnty00.txt.

 COMSCORE (2010): “WRDS ComScore,” Wharton Research Data Services. https://wrds-www.wharton. upenn.edu/pages/about/data-vendors/comscore/, accessed April, 2023.

+U.S. Census Bureau (2000): “Decennial Census data release by county,” Retrieved from https://factfinder.census.gov.

 E&P (2010): Editor & Publisher International Year Book, 1995-2010.